 - 8.1.1 60x30TX SUPPORT.
-In support of 60x30TX, awarded applicants must include information on how marketable skills are introduced, supported, and/or promoted in their selected model(s). - 8.1.2 INTEGRATION OF TEXAS COLLEGE AND CAREER READINESS STANDARDS (CCRS).
+In support of 60.x30TX, awarded applicants must include information on how marketable skills are introduced, supported, and/or promoted in their selected model(s). - 8.1.2 INTEGRATION OF TEXAS COLLEGE AND CAREER READINESS STANDARDS (CCRS).
 Where applicable, curriculum and instruction for a program must incorporate the CCRS into the content area, and be designed and delivered so that participating students are more likely to persist and succeed in first and subsequent college courses. - 8.1.3 MONITORING, MENTORING, OR COUNSELING.
-Where applicable, all awarded applicants must include the provision for a key person(s) who monitors student success throughout the semesters in which a student is enrolled in postsecondary education to ensure each student receives continuing support and encouragement. - 8.1.4 DATA COLLECTION.
+Where applicable, all awarded applicants must include the provision for a key person(s) who monitors student success throughout the semester to ensure each student receives continuing support and encouragement.
+Awarded applicants choosing the Continued Enrollment option must ensure student support and follow-up continue for at least one year after completion of developmental education coursework.

+- 8.1.4 DATA COLLECTION.
 Applicants shall indicate how information and data is to be collected during the grant period.
-Applicants are expected to use the collection and analysis of this data to evaluate the program, demonstrate impact, and use continuous program improvement model to make appropriate changes to better support program goals, including successful completions.
+Applicants are expected to use the collection and analysis of this data to demonstrate impact and promote continuous program improvement.
 The engagement of institutional research staff to support these efforts is required.
 The proposal must address how the program will manage data collection, management, and reporting to ensure compliance with Family Educational Rights and Privacy Act (FERPA) guidelines. - 8.1.5 REPORTING.
-Applicants are expected to report data into the Texas Higher Education Accountability System (CBM) through normal reporting protocols for purpose of verification.
+Applicants are expected to report all data into the Texas Higher Education Accountability System (CBM) through normal reporting protocols for purpose of verification.
 Awarded applicants will submit a baseline report, an end-of-year report, and a final report.
 Reporting format will be provided by THECB to Awarded Applicant.
-Reporting requirements for awarded applicants will be discussed in the required Webinar (see Section 2.8) and conference call, if needed, and finalized in contract negotiations. - 8.1.6 PROGRAM DIRECTOR.
-All awarded applicants must assign a program director to coordinate all aspects of the proposed project (e.g. reporting, dissemination, training activities, etc.).
+Verification of completions will also be required.
+Reporting requirements for awarded applicants will be discussed in the required Webinar (see Section 2.9) and finalized in contract negotiations. - 8.1.6 PROGRAM DIRECTOR.
+All awarded applicants must assign a program director to coordinate all aspects of the proposed project (i.e. reporting, dissemination, training activities, etc.).
 Applicant may allocate up to five percent (5%) of the total grant award toward the salary for this position. - 8.1.7 SUSTAINABILITY.
 Applicants must provide an overview describing how the institution plans to maintain this program after the grant funds have been expended.
 It is anticipated that funded projects will build enough momentum and capacity to sustain their operation and to continue growing and influencing postsecondary completions after the end of THECB support. - 8.1.8 DISSEMINATION ACTIVITIES.
 Awarded applicants will disseminate information about the outcomes of project that show promise for scalability to institutions around the state.